CodeKoalas/koality-drupal-theme-generator/README.md

 yo koality-theme:js-behavior 'site-logo'
 ```

-By default this will put the new behavior in the components directory.
+By default, this will put the new behavior in the components directory.
 For example if
 the component name you passed it was `site-logo`, it will generate a new behavior within:
 `src/components/site-logo/site-logo.es6.js`.

 The generated file is ES6 / ES2015 ready and can be compiled by the provided build tools.

 ### KSS Style Guide
 Generates a KSS Node style guide.
 You must pass it a name and a machine name for the theme if run independently of the main app.
-If run by itself this subgenerator has no way to modify your existing `gulpfile.js` Instead it will provide code you can copy and paste into your `gulpfile.js` for it to work correctly.
+If run by itself this sub generator has no way to modify your existing `gulpfile.js` Instead it will provide the code you can copy and paste into your `gulpfile.js` for it to work correctly.

 Example: